-The Psychosis CAG brings together the largest group of psychosis expert clinicians, researchers, academics and clinical staff in the world.
+The Psychosis Clinical Academic Group (CAG) brings together the largest group of psychosis expert clinicians, researchers, academics and clinical staff in the world.

-Our CAG has 50 teams, 650 staff and provides treatment for over 7,000 service users across Southwark, Lambeth, Lewisham and Croydon.
+As part of the South London and Maudsley Quality Centre, our CAG sets the standards for treatment for over 50 teams, 650 staff and for over 7,000 service users across Southwark, Lambeth, Lewisham and Croydon.

-Our services fall under one of three care pathways: early intervention, which provides community care for people at high risk of psychosis, and people experiencing a first episode of psychosis; promoting recovery, which provides community care for people with a psychotic disorder who are not in an acute crisis, but require continued treatment; and complex care which provides rehabilitation services across four inpatient wards, as well as community based placement monitoring and review services.
-The complex care pathway also covers our national service, the National Psychosis Unit, which provides services for service users with complex and co-morbid psychosis.
+The services we work with fall under one of three care pathways: early intervention, which provides community and inpatient care for people at high risk of psychosis, and people experiencing a first episode of psychosis; promoting recovery, which provides community care for people with a psychotic disorder who are not in an acute crisis, but require continued treatment; and complex care which provides rehabilitation services, as well as community based placement monitoring and review.

-Our research activity is organised within each of our four care pathways.
+Our research activity is organised around psychosis care pathways.
 This has fostered the development of early intervention, relapse prevention and treatment resistance as academic specialities in their own right.